franc-carter/fhem-sns/README.md

-This modules allows you to send a message to an Amazon SNS topic from FHEH.
+This module allows you to send a message to an Amazon SNS topic from FHEH.
 For example you could use this to send a message to your email and your mobile number if the front door is left open.

 ## Definition